cheriejw/_cheriejw.github.io/README.md

 - @media screen and (max-width: 650px)
 - @for $i from 1 through 10 //generates --> &.skill-#{$i} span:nth-child(n+#{$i})
 - [liquid for designers](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers)

+---

+### Continuous Integration with Travis
+Followed [this](https://jekyllrb.com/docs/continuous-integration/travis-ci/) starter template kind of thing...

+Could try out the [rakefile](https://github.com/ruby/rake) later (ruby make) would need to `gem install html-proofer`

+Used html-proofer and [nokogiri](http://www.rubydoc.info/github/sparklemotion/nokogiri) - [if ever needed to add to gemfile](https://stackoverflow.com/questions/29782968/how-to-gem-install-nokogiri-use-system-libraries-via-gemfile) use `bundle config build.nokogiri --use-system-libraries`

+### Ruby-related Notes
+There is no `--save` like in npm for gem... can use gemrat though.